davebenson/doom4-walkthrough/README.md

 You should see an active door, and a series of plateaus that lead to a Munitions Crate.
 Immediately to the right of that is a level path that becomes a sidewalk for a building.
 Some Possesseds appear here.
 At the end of the walkway is ELITE GUARD 4.3.

 ## Mission 4: Fight: Lab (Optional)
-This area has a Health Station, FIELD DRONE 4.2, Gas, and Codex Entry "Monsters / Hell Razer", but isn't necessary to the completion of the Mission.
+This area has a Health Station, FIELD DRONE 4.2, Gas, and CODEX ENTRY "Monsters / Hell Razer", but isn't necessary to the completion of the Mission.

 Field Drone #2 is on the upper level - it can sometimes take a few seconds to fly in once combat is over.